 “When Jesus heard that, he said, This sickness is not unto death, but for the glory of God, that the Son of God might be glorified thereby.” – John 11 v 4

-As soon as Jesus hears this news he clearly informs his disciples that this won’t be the end of the life of Lazarus.
-Moreover, his sickness has a purpose, and that is to glorify Jesus as Christ.
+As soon as Jesus hears this news he clearly informs his disciples that the sickness shall not end in death.
+Moreover, Lazarus’ sickness has a purpose, and that is to glorify Jesus as Christ.
 It is also mentioned in verse 5 that Jesus loved Lazarus and his sisters, indicating a special bond between them.

 “When he had heard therefore that he was sick, he abode two days still in the same place where he was.” – John 11 v 6

-One would expect that Jesus would drop everything he was doing and go to heal Lazarus, especially as he was so dear to him; or perhaps he would just heal him immediately from afar, as he did with the centurion’s servant in Luke chapter 7.
+One would expect that Jesus would drop everything he was doing and heal Lazarus, especially as he was so dear to him.
 It would have seemed quite odd that Jesus stayed where he was for two days after hearing this news, knowing that Lazarus would probably have been critically ill for some time before Jesus got to him.

 “These things said he: and after that he saith unto them, Our friend Lazarus sleepeth; but I go, that I may awake him out of sleep.” – John 11 v 11